ShubhamPal4363/Food-Receipe/README.md

 2. **License**:
    - Specifies that the project is licensed under the MIT License, and refers to the `LICENSE` file for full licensing details.

-This should be added to the appropriate sections of your `README.md` file to provide clear guidance on how others can contribute and the licensing terms for using the code.
-Let me know if you need more adjustments!

 ### Key Sections of the `README.md`:
 1. **Features**: Describes the core functionality of the app, such as default food products, search functionality, displaying recipes, and responsiveness.